Zynga teases its first sneak peek at animal breeding in FarmVille 3

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Zynga debuted its first sneak peek at FarmVille 3, the third title in a blockbusters series, in a video on YouTube today.
+Zynga debuted its first sneak peek at FarmVille 3 in a video on YouTube today.

-The video gives fans a glimpse of the newest version of the FarmVille franchise where players raise crops and farm animals and bring their goods to market.
+The video gives fans a glimpse of the newest version of the FarmVille franchise, where players raise crops and farm animals and bring their goods to market.

-One of the new gameplay features in FarmVille 3 will be the breeding and nurturing of adorable baby animals from more than 150 unique varieties, including horses, pigs, alpacas, and arctic foxes.
+One of the new gameplay features in FarmVille 3 will be the breeding and nurturing of baby animals from more than 150 types of critters, such as horses, pigs, alpacas, and arctic foxes.

-The preview video opens with a family of cows rejoicing over the arrival of a new calf and it continues with a lamb jumping with excitement as it is nurtured by its parents.
+The preview video opens with a family of cows rejoicing over the arrival of a new calf, and it continues with a lamb jumping with excitement as it is nurtured by its parents.
 Zynga is banking on the cute farm animals and friendly surroundings to bring the fans back for the new game.

 Webinar